awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 1. Create a license configuration\.

-   For instructions, see [Create a License Configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.
+   For instructions, see [Create a license configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.

    Add a rule for an **RDS Product Information Filter** in the **Product Information** panel\.